dmlc/dgl/docs/source/api/python/dgl.DGLGraph.rst

 .. currentmodule:: dgl
 .. class:: DGLGraph

-``DGLGraph`` is a data structure for storing both structural data and feature data.
+    Class for storing graph structure and node/edge feature data.

+    There are a few ways to create create a DGLGraph:

+    * To create a homogeneous graph from Tensor data, use :func:`dgl.graph`.
+    * To create a heterogeneous graph from Tensor data, use :func:`dgl.heterograph`.
+    * To create a graph from other data sources, use ``dgl.*`` create ops.
+See :ref:`api-graph-create-ops`.

     Read the user guide chapter :ref:`guide-graph` for an in-depth explanation about its usage.
-The recommended ways to create a ``DGLGraph`` object are via the :ref:`api-graph-create-ops`.

 Querying metagraph structure
 ----------------------------